Why you may want to opt out or delete Australian My Health Record

 Privacy-safeguarding laws and regulations can change quickly and drastically during pandemics and other disasters.

-The COVID-19 pandemic prompted the implementation of unprecedented surveillance regimes and several legislation changes that can severely affect privacy and civil rights.
-There is a real possibility that the new regime will allow, or even mandate, for My Health Record data to be disclosed, linked and used in the ways you neither agreed to, nor would find acceptable under any other circumstances.
+The covid-19 pandemic prompted the implementation of unprecedented surveillance regimes and several legislation changes that can severely affect privacy and civil rights.
+There is a possibility that the new regime will allow, or even mandate, for My Health Record data to be disclosed, linked and used in the ways you neither agreed to, nor would find acceptable under any other circumstances.

 The patient control over My Health Record can be scrapped at any time.